Skip to content

 # From a local directory

-awa generate . --template ./my-templates
+awa init --template ./my-templates

 # From a GitHub repository

-awa generate . --template owner/repo
+awa init --template owner/repo

 # From a specific branch or tag

-awa generate . --template owner/repo#v1.0.0
+awa init --template owner/repo#v1.0.0

 Create .awa.toml in your project root: